mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 # Multi View Application

+# Domain Adaptation

+## 2020

+1. Wilson, Garrett, and Diane J. Cook.
+"A survey of unsupervised deep domain adaptation."
+ACM Transactions on Intelligent Systems and Technology (TIST) 11, no. 5 (2020): 1-46.
+  - unsupervised domain adaptation can handle situations where a network is trained on labeled data (source domain) and unlabeled target data (related but different domain) with the goal of performing well at target domain
+  - 3 TL: i) inductive (target and source tasks are different) ii) transductive (tasks remain the same while the domains are different, domain adaptation) iii) Unsupervised (inductive with no labels)
+  - Domain invariant feature learning
+    - aligning distribution by divergence (i) Maximum Mean Discrepency ii) correlation alignment iii) Contrastive domain D. iv) Wasserstein
+    - reconstruction
+    - Adversarial
+  - Domain mapping: Image-image mapping
+  - Normalization Statistics
+  - Ensemble methods
+  - Target Discriminative methods

+## 2016 and prior

+1. Ganin, Yaroslav, and Victor Lempitsky.
+"Unsupervised domain adaptation by backpropagation."
+In International conference on machine learning, pp. 1180-1189.
+2015.
+  - Simple and great Idea [eq: 1,2,3].
+    - Input to features (*f*), features to task (*y, loss<sub>y</sub>*), features to domain classifier (*d, loss<sub>d</sub>*).
+    - *f* tries to minimize the *loss<sub>y</sub>* and maximize the *loss<sub>d</sub>*, and *d, y* tries to minimize their corresponding losses.
+  - Final task need to be related (y) but the source may be different (f tries to find common ground).
+  - Gradient Reversal layer to implement via SGD.
+  - Reduces h delta h distance [eq 13]

 # NN Pruning

 1. Blalock, Davis, Jose Javier Gonzalez Ortiz, Jonathan Frankle, and John Guttag.
 "What is the state of neural network pruning?." arXiv preprint arXiv:2003.03033 (2020).